khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 ## Heap

 The **heap** is another segment of memory, also called **dynamic memory**.
-We use it by requesting the operating system for allocation or dealloction.
+We use it by requesting the operating system for allocation or deallocation.
 If we are using the **libc** function these will correspond to `malloc` and `free`.
 These perform system calls underneath.
 The `malloc` function returns a pointer to a memory that was allocated.
 It